-The attractions of a long distance hike are numerous, and the idea of spending several days or weeks on a trail away from the pressures of everyday life are naturally very attractive.
-However, for the majority of people, it does require more preparation than just strapping on the backpack, donning the boots and heading out.
+The attractions of a long distance hike are numerous.
+The idea of spending several days or weeks on a trail away from the pressures of everyday life are naturally very attractive.
+However, for the majority of people, it does require more preparation than just strapping on a backpack, donning boots, and heading out.

-The Best Training For A Hike Is Hiking
+The Best Training for a Hike Is Hiking

-There is no doubt that the best thing you can do in the months before heading out on a long distance hike is to go hiking on a regular basis.
-The important thing is to go regularly, whether it is going for a half hour walk before going to work every morning or taking a nice evening walk.
+There is no doubt that the best thing you can do in the months before heading out on a long distance hike is to go hiking regularly.
+The important thing is to hike regularly, whether it is going for a half hour walk before going to work every morning or taking a nice evening walk.

 While being able to carry your pack is an important part of the hike, generally there is very little upper body work required unless you are planning to go rock climbing as well as hiking.
 Running and cycling are also useful activities that can help with general fitness, and this will all be beneficial once you get ready to set off.

-If you work the standard five day week, then putting together two days of walking back to back on the weekend can help your body to get used to the feeling of a multi day hike, and will also give you confidence that you have the motivation to get up and walk every day.
+If you work the standard five day week, then putting together two days of walking back to back on the weekend can help your body to get used to the feeling of a multi-day hike.
+It will also give you confidence that you have the motivation to get up and walk every day.

 Simulate Your Hiking Trip

-It is also important to get used to walking with a full pack, and if you are going to be carrying all your equipment on the trek, make sure you have walked for at least a few days with the pack on.
-This can help you to get used to walking with the pack, and will also help to strengthen your muscles for the trip.
+It is also essential to get used to walking with a full pack.
+If you are going to be carrying all your equipment on the trek, make sure you have walked for at least a few days wearing the backpack.
+This can help you to get used to walking with the pack and will also help to strengthen your muscles for the trip.

 Look After Your Feet

 Some people will prefer the additional support of a high ankle boot, while others will find a trainer-type walking boot with lower sides to be more comfortable.
-Whichever option you choose for the trip, ensure that you take a few days before the trip to wear your boots in, and it is also worth taking a few pairs of spare socks in case you need a little bit of additional padding once you are on the trail.
-Wearing dry socks every morning is also a much better start to the day than pulling on damp socks!
+Whichever option you choose for the trip, ensure that you take a few days before the trip to wear your boots in.

+It is also worth taking a few pairs of spare socks.
+You may need a little bit of additional padding once you are on the trail.
+Wearing dry socks every morning is a much better start to the day than pulling on damp socks!